rupsa723/India_EV_Market_Analysis/README.md

 Comprehensive analysis of India's EV market for AtliQ Motors' expansion strategy.
-This project includes detailed sales, penetration, and growth analyses across states and manufacturers, as well as a self-explanatory Power BI dashboard, insights on customer preferences, market trends, and future projections.
+This project is a part of Resume project challenge organised by CodeBasics and it includes detailed sales, penetration, and growth analyses across states and manufacturers, as well as a self-explanatory Power BI dashboard, insights on customer preferences, market trends, and future projections.

 # AtliQ Motors: India's EV Market Analysis